Skip navigation

 ABORTION IS HEALTH CARE

-In NSW, it's been five years since abortion was removed from the Crimes Act and regulated as health care, as it should be.
+In NSW, abortion was removed from the Crimes Act and regulated as health care in, as it should be, in 2019.

 It was a critical first step to ensuring safe and legal abortion is accessible across NSW.
 But since then, far too little has changed.